jameszil/R/daily_income/README.md

 <br />
 <img src="https://github.com/jameszil/pictures/blob/main/R/YoY%20daily%20income%20Venezuela.png?raw=true" height="70%" width="70%" alt="Query Steps"/>
 <br />
-Let me be clear, I was drawing my conclusions based on the data I had pulled to make a point.
+Let me be clear, I was drawing conclusions based on the data I had pulled to make a point.
 The conclusions I made previously about all people making more money than they used to is not the case with every country.
-Although it is less common, some people have had a significant decline in daily income as well, for example Venezuela.
+Although it is less common, some countries have had a significant decline in daily income per person as well, for example Venezuela.
 Even outliers with declining daily income like Venezuela however, still saw a massive rise in income at one point in their history before an eventual economic collapse.
-Let's hope that as history continues, over time the general trend of the majority of countries prevails for all those that may be facing challenges today.
+Let's hope that as history continues, the general trend of the majority of countries over time prevails for all those that may be facing challenges today.
 <br />
 <br />